 Other Histories, Other Sciences

-Essay review of Science as it could have been:

-discussing the contingency/inevitabilism problem

-Soler, Léna, Emiliano Trizio, and Andrew Pickering
+Soler, Léna, Emiliano Trizio, and Andrew Pickering, Science as it could have been:

-Pittsburgh: University of Pittsburgh Press, 2015
+Discussing the contingency/inevitabilism problem.
+University of Pittsburgh Press, Pittsburgh, 2015, pp. x+462,, Price US$ 61.95 hardback, ISBN 978-0822944454

+Ian James Kidd, Department of Philosophy, University of Nottingham, University Park, Nottingham, NG7 2RD, ian.kidd@nottingham.ac.uk

 This volume is the first devoted to an intriguing, provocative, and complex set of philosophical and historical issues concerning the contingency of science.
 Although reflection on these issues is longstanding, shaped by the various ‘turns’ in twentieth-century philosophy of science – ‘linguistic’, ‘historical’, ‘sociological’, and ‘practical’ – and by a growing appreciation of social and material cultures that shape scientific enquiry.
 The terms of the modern form of the debate were set by someone whose own thinking was shaped by those ‘turns’—Ian Hacking (1999, 2000).
-The main positions are contingentism and inevitabilism, whose main point of contestation is whether the history of a particular scientific discipline could have developed differently than it actually did and (second) still have been as non-trivially successful as what came to be actual science.
+The main positions are contingentism and inevitabilism, whose main point of contestation is whether the history of a particular scientific discipline could have (first) developed differently than it actually did and (second) still have been as non-trivially successful as what came to be actual science.
 These two broad claims are affirmed by a contingentist, but denied by the inevitabilist.
-Although these two positions, as they stand, open up a rich set of issues, they invite very different sorts of responses, they urgently needed to be located within a broader and more systematic framework – one that is both sensitive to the welter of philosophical, empirical, and historiographical issues they open up, and capable of integrating them in suitably sophisticated ways.
+Although these two positions, as they stand, open up a rich set of issues, they invite very different sorts of responses.
+For that reason, they urgently needed to be located within a broader and more systematic framework – one that is sensitive to the welter of philosophical, empirical, and historiographical issues they open up, and also capable of integrating them in suitably sophisticated ways.
 A great merit of this volume is that it provides the sophisticated framework that the contingency debate has needed.
-That is a reflection both of the insights of the contributors and the editors – who are, themselves, among the most important figures in the contingency debate – and of the richness of the issue of the contingency of science.
+The editors and contributors are to be commended for presenting the fullness of the contingency debate so fully.